p4p1/p4p1/README.md

 ## :name_badge: I'm a Cyber Security researcher, Developer and Student!
 - :peach: I'm currently working on linux kernel modules and Capture The Flags
-- :lemon: I'm currently learning pentesting preparing for the OSCP
+- :lemon: I'm currently learning pentesting
-- :tangerine: I'm looking to collaborate on Open Source projects.
+- :tangerine: I'm looking to collaborate on Open Source projects
-- :tomato: I'm looking for help on my latest project xss_bomb.
+- :tomato: I'm looking for help on my latest project xss_bomb
 - :watermelon: You can reach me via email or twitter
 - :meat_on_bone: Fun fact, I love linux \o/